o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader System Overview](core-systems/shaders/shader-system.md)*

 Shader asset
 : A shader asset is generated from shader data into a form that is consumable by the simulation.
-Shader assets are stored in files with the `.azshader` extention and are stored in the engine's cache for use at runtime.
+Shader assets are stored in files with the `.azshader` extension and are stored in the engine's cache for use at runtime.
 The shader asset does not contain any shader bytecode.
 Instead, it contains metadata about the shader and links to one or more shader variant assets, which contain the bytecode.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Build Pipeline](core-systems/shaders/shader-build-pipeline.md)*

 Shader Resource Group (SRG)
-: A Shader Resource Group (SRG) is a collection of shader resources: Textures, buffers, samplers, and loose constants which are automatically packed into an implicit constant buffer.
-SRGs are bound at specific frequencies (e.g. per scene, per view, per pass, per material).
+: A Shader Resource Group (SRG) is a collection of shader resources (textures, buffers, samplers, and loose constants) that are automatically packed into an implicit constant buffer.
+SRGs are bound at specific frequencies (such as per scene, per view, per pass, per material).

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Resource Groups](core-systems/rhi/shader-resource-groups.md), [AZSL Reference](core-systems\shaders\azsl-reference\shader-resource-groups.md), [`Scene` API Reference](/docs/api/gems/atom/class_a_z_1_1_r_p_i_1_1_shader-resource-group.html)*